benoitpas/aoc-2023/README.md

 With an iterative approach, we need to find if they are any digits close to a `*`` and then find the numbers that the digits belong to.

-With a declarative approach, we could generate the coordinates of all `*` and the coordinates of the areas around the numbers and that way find the numbers close to `*`.
-Part1 could also be solved using the same method.
+With a declarative approach, we generate the coordinates of all `*` and the coordinates of the areas around the numbers and cpmputing the intersection, we find the numbers close to the `*`.
+Part1 could also be solved using a similar method.

+While implementing part 2, it was quite satisfying to be able to parametrise `horizontalZip()` using a type without having to change the implementation.

+## Day 4

+Part 1 is really simple, just a matter of converting the list of numbers to set and compute the intersection to find the numbers in common.

+Part 2 looks like a good showcase of recursion.